 If you or your child have a severe food allergy, you need to be careful when you eat out.

 The following advice should help:

-- Read the menu carefully and check for "hidden ingredients".
-Some food types contain other foods that can trigger allergies, which restaurant staff may have overlooked.
+- read the menu carefully and check for hidden ingredients – some food types contain other foods that can trigger allergies, which restaurant staff may have overlooked.
 Some desserts contain nuts (such as a cheesecake base) and some sauces contain wheat and peanuts.

-Here is some more advice for parents:
+Here's some more advice for parents:

-- Educate your child.
-Once your child is old enough to understand their allergy, it's important to give them clear, simple instructions about what foods to avoid and what they should do if they accidentally eat them.
+- educate your child – once your child is old enough to understand their allergy, it's important to give them clear, simple instructions about what foods to avoid and what they should do if they accidentally eat them.

 Can food allergies be prevented?

 It used to be thought that avoiding eating peanuts during pregnancy and when breastfeeding could help reduce the risk, but this theory has now been questioned.